 Barriers to Entry

-In economics, the term barriers to entry refers to obstacles that make it difficult for new firms to enter into a given market or industry.
+In economics, barriers to entry refers to obstacles that make it difficult for new firms to enter into a specific market or industry.
 Barriers to entry are strongest in pure monopolistic markets where entry is virtually blocked for new firms.
-Barriers to entry gradually become weak as markets become competitive.
-There are no entry barriers markets that have pure competition.
-In real world though, all new firms face at least some barriers.
+Barriers to entry gradually weaken as markets become competitive.
+There are no entry barriers in markets that have pure competition.
+In real world though, all new firms face at least some obstacles when entering a market.